-275 Before entering the BWDS, such flocs with large size were easy to be settled down on the surface of by 19.4-30.6%, compared with CK using only screen filters (Fig. 7d).
+275 Before entering the BWDS, such flocs with large size were easy to be settled down on the surface of pipelines and filtered by the screen filter, which would avoid the depositions of silicates and silica in by 19.4-30.6%, compared with CK using only screen filters (Fig. 7d).